storybookjs/marko/docs/get-started/whats-a-story.md

 Checking a component’s stories as you develop helps prevent accidental regressions.
 Tools that integrate with Storybook can also [automate](..workflows/testing-with-storybook.md) this for you.

-Now we’ve seen the basic anatomy of a story, let’s see how we use Storybook’s UI to develop stories
+Now we’ve seen the basic anatomy of a story, let’s see how we use Storybook’s UI to develop stories.